-For clinical XCA image sequences and third-party database, we calculated \textit{recall}, \textit{precision} and \textit{F-Measure} of different vessel segmentation methods and recorded them in \hyperref[tab3]{Tab.3}.
-And \hyperref[fig8]{Fig.8} gives an intuitive distribution of the results for clinical images.
-Same as the experiment of foreground extraction, In this experiment, a frame was randomly selected for each image sequence, 7 clinical images and 10 database images were tested.
+Quantitatively, for clinical XCA image sequences and third-party dataset, we calculated recall, precision and F-Measure of different vessel segmentation methods and recorded them in \hyperref[tab5]{Tab.5}.
+And \hyperref[fig14]{Fig14} gives an intuitive distribution of the results for clinical images.
+On the whole, these methods have good comprehensive effects, among which SVS-net has the highest precision, while proposed TV-TRPCA+TSRG method has more advantages in recognition rate and overall accuracy.